FAIR Local Search Guide

 • Use the Wisconsin state directory to compare Milwaukee, Madison, Green Bay, and other in-state profiles before contacting appraisers.

-• Check Wisconsin top profiles when you want a quick shortlist before comparing specialty language, status, and fee statements.
+• Check Wisconsin top profiles for a fast shortlist, then compare specialty language, status, and fee statements.

 Separate antiques, estate contents, art, and personal property

-Personal property appraisal is broader than an antique appraisal or art appraisal.
-A Milwaukee estate file may include furniture, paintings, prints, sculpture, ceramics, glass, silver, textiles, rugs, books, documents, estate jewelry, collectibles, and general household contents.
+Personal property appraisal is broader than antique or art appraisal.
+A Milwaukee estate file may include furniture, paintings, prints, sculpture, ceramics, glass, silver, textiles, rugs, books, documents, jewelry, collectibles, and household contents.

 • Separate high-value or attribution-sensitive objects from general household inventory before requesting quotes.